-Expedient is available to hedging relationships that reference an eligible reference rate Expedient is available to derivatives that do not reference an eligible reference rate but are modified for discounting transition Contractual changes must meet the scope conditions of Subtopic 848-20 Other relevant conditions Probability of hedged forecasted transaction This expedient allows an entity to disregard potential discontinuation of a referenced interest rate when assessing whether a hedged forecasted interest payment is probable. ✓ Underlying hedged forecasted transaction remains probable.
-Change in the designated hedged risk This expedient allows an entity to continue hedge accounting upon a change in the hedged risk. ~ The hedging relationship continues to be highly effective.
+Expedient is available to hedging relationships that reference an eligible reference rate Expedient is available to derivatives that do not reference an eligible reference rate but are modified for discounting transition Contractual changes must meet the scope conditions of Subtopic 848-20 Other relevant conditions • hedged forecasted al discontinuation of a referenced ecasted interest payment is ✓ Underlying hedged forecasted transaction remains probable. designated hedged allows an entity to co ccounting upon a change in the ✓ The hedging relationship continues to be highly effective.
 Hedge documentation is updated under the guidance in section 4.3.20.
-Hedge effectiveness assessment This expedient allows an entity to assess effectiveness in ways that essentially disregard a potential mismatch in the variable rate indexes between the hedging instrument and the hedged item. √ 1 ~ Either the hedged item or the hedging instrument references an eligible reference rate.
-Hedge documentation is updated under the guidance in section 4.3.20 when an entity changes its subsequent effectiveness assessment method.
+Hedge effectiveness assessment This expedient allows an entity to assess effectiveness in ways that essentially disregard a potential mismatch in the variable rate indexes between the hedging instrument and the hedged item.
+Either the hedged item or the hedging instrument references an eligible reference rate. √ 1 ✓ Hedge documentation is updated under the guidance in section 4.3.20 when an entity changes its subsequent effectiveness assessment method.

-Expedient is available to hedging relationships that reference an eligible reference rate Expedient is available to derivatives that do not reference an eligible reference rate but are modified for discounting transition Contractual changes must meet the scope conditions of Subtopic 848-20 Other relevant conditions Shared risk exposure in a group of forecasted transactions For hedges of portfolios of forecasted transactions that reference a rate affected by reference rate reform, this expedient allows an entity to disregard the requirement that individual hedged transactions must share the same risk exposure. ✓ Note: For a hedging relationship with a hedging instrument that does not reference an eligible reference rate but is modified for derivative discounting transition, an entity may elect certain optional expedients for subsequently assessing effectiveness.
+Expedient is available to hedging relationships that reference an eligible reference rate Expedient is available to derivatives that do not reference an eligible reference rate but are modified for discounting transition Contractual changes must meet the scope conditions of Subtopic 848-20 Other relevant conditions Shared risk ex posure in a group o of forecasted tr ansactions For hedges of portfolios of forecasted transactions that reference a rate affected by reference rate reform, this expedient allows an entity to disregard the requirement that individual hedged transactions must share the same risk exposure. ✓ Noto

+For a hedging relationship with a hedging instrument that does not reference an eligible reference rate but is modified for derivative discounting transition, an entity may elect certain optional expedients for subsequently assessing effectiveness.